 Save yourself some dollars and make your own Iced Brown Sugar Oat Milk Shaken Espresso at home!
 This delicious Starbucks copycat recipe is really quick and easy.
 Prep the brown sugar syrup, keep it in the fridge, and you can whip up a delicious sweet beverage in minutes!

 BIG coffee fan here.
 I LOVE a good coffee.
 Usually just straight up black or in my coffee overnight oats, but I happened to try an Iced Brown Sugar Oat Milk Shaken Espresso from Starbucks last week, and just had to recreate it at home.

 Now I'm sharing that Starbucks copycat recipe with you so you can try it for yourself.
-I also have Iced Chocolate Almondmilk Shaken Espresso and Apple Crisp Macchiato Starbucks' copycat recipes if you fancy checking them out too!
+I also have Iced Chocolate Almondmilk Shaken Espresso, Pumpkin Spice Latte, and Apple Crisp Macchiato Starbucks' copycat recipes if you fancy checking them out too!

 Iced Brown Sugar Oat Milk Shaken Espresso is a new level of coffee enlightenment that I am totally onboard with.
 Frothy, delicious, brown sugar sweet, creamy, oaty, iced coffee?
 Ok, my arm does not need twisting.
 Bring it on!

 And when you add cinnamon and a pinch of sea salt?
 Game over.
 Simmer, shake, pour, stir.
 That first creamy, roasty-toasty, sugary, cinnamon sip?
 YASSSS PLEASE!